Privacy Policy

 WP Statistics

 This website uses the WP Statistics analysis tool to evaluate visitor accesses statistically.
-The provider is Veronalabs, ARENCO Tower, 27th Floor, Dubai Media City, Dubai, Dubai 23816, UAE (https://veronalabs.com).
+The provider is Veronalabs, Tatari 64, 10134, Tallinn, Estonia (https://veronalabs.com).

 WP Statistics can be used to analyze the use of our website.
 In doing so, WP Statistics records, among other things, log files (IP address, referrer, browser used, origin of the user, search engine used) and actions that the website visitors have taken on the site (e.g. clicks and views).

-The data collected with WP Statistics is stored exclusively on our own server and is not passed on to WordPress.
+The data collected with WP Statistics is stored exclusively on our own server.

 The use of this analysis tool is based on Art.
 6(1)(f) GDPR.
 We have a legitimate interest in the anonymized analysis of user behavior in order to optimize both our websites and our advertising.
-If consent has been requested (e.g. consent to the storage of cookies), processing will be carried out exclusively on the basis of Art.
-6(1)(a) GDPR; consent may be revoked at any time.
+If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
+6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+This consent can be revoked at any time.

-To measure conversion rates, this website uses the visitor activity pixel of Facebook.
-The provider of this service is Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
+To measure conversion rates, this website uses the visitor activity pixel of Facebook/Meta.
+The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
 According to Facebook’s statement the collected data will be transferred to the USA and other third-party countries too.

 This tool allows the tracking of page visitors after they have been linked to the website of the provider after clicking on a Facebook ad.
 This makes it possible to analyze the effectiveness of Facebook ads for statistical and market research purposes and to optimize future advertising campaigns.